+There's no doubt about it: Creating an effective sales compensation plan is hard work.
 There are many people involved in the process and many boxes that need to be checked before you start creating your sales compensation plan.
 However, the effort you put in typically pays off in both improved sales performance and achievement of your company goals.

 Once you have the elements of your new plan in place, ask for guidance from a mentor or fellow business owner who has experience managing a sales staff.
 They will be able to point out inconsistencies, variabilities or mistakes in your sales compensation plan.

 You should also seek feedback from your sales leadership team and sales reps.
 Ask them what changes they would make or if there is anything that doesn't make sense.
 You may be surprised at the suggestions that sales professionals will share with you that you might not have picked up on as a business owner.

 After you receive all feedback and make the tweaks, you can then finalize the plan as quickly as you can.
 You don't want sales reps holding off on closing deals because they're waiting for the plan to take effect.